swiftlang/swift-format/Documentation/RuleDocumentation.md

 Format: The access level is removed from the extension declaration and is added to each
         declaration in the extension; declarations with redundant access levels (e.g.
         `internal`, as that is the default access level) have the explicit access level removed.
+        For a nested protocol, the access level is added to the protocol declaration itself and not to its requirements, which implicitly have the protocol's access level.

 `NoAccessLevelOnExtensionDeclaration` rule can format your code automatically.